-(xiii) communication and training protocols to ensure that all employees have access to the preparedness plan required under this paragraph and that all employees are properly trained to comply with the preparedness plan;

-- (d) the establishment agrees to conduct contact tracing in the event or a presumptive positive case or a positive case, which shall include such preemptive measures as maintaining records of the names and contact information of all persons who enter the establishment; and - (e) the establishment certifies that it is in compliance with all other applicable State and federal laws. - b.
-(1) A restaurant or dining establishment may submit an application to operate at 50 percent capacity indoors at any time to the county board of health, which shall review and determine eligibility to operate at 50 percent capacity within seven days of receipt of the establishment's application. - c.
-If a region's activity level of coronavirus disease 2019 increases above moderate as determined in the Department of Health's "Covid-19 Activity Report," all establishments within the region shall decrease their indoor operations to a maximum of 25 percent capacity of the establishment's capacity. - d.
+- (xiii) communication and training protocols to ensure that all employees have access to the preparedness plan required under this paragraph and that all employees are properly trained to comply with the preparedness plan; - (d) with respect to customers who dine in the establishment or venue and not those who order takeout or delivery from the establishment or venue, the establishment or venue agrees to conduct contact tracing in the event of a presumptive positive case or a positive case, which shall include such preemptive measures as maintaining records of the names and contact information of all persons who enter the establishment or venue; and - (e) the establishment or venue certifies that it is in compliance with all other applicable State and federal laws. - b.
+A food or beverage establishment, or banquet or wedding venue, may submit an application to operate at 50 percent capacity indoors at any time to the county board of health, which shall review and determine eligibility to operate at 50 percent capacity within seven days of receipt of the establishment or venue's application. - c.
+If a region's activity level of coronavirus disease 2019 increases above moderate as determined in the Department of Health's "Covid-19 Activity Report," all establishments or venues within the region shall decrease their indoor operations to a maximum of 25 percent capacity of the establishment or venue's capacity. - d.
 Any person may report a suspected violation of this act to the appropriate county board of health.
 The board of health or county health department to which the violation was reported shall investigate the alleged violation.
-If it is determined that the establishment violated the provisions of this act, the county board of health shall have the discretion to reduce the capacity of the establishment to 25 percent until the violation is remediated to the satisfaction of the county board of health. - e.
+If it is determined that the establishment or venue violated the provisions of this act, the county board of health shall have the discretion to reduce the capacity of the establishment or venue to 25 percent until the violation is remediated to the satisfaction of the county board of health. - e.
 The Department of Health shall routinely update and publish its "Covid-19 Activity Level Report" and distribute the report, as updated, to all the county boards of health in a timely manner.